danderson00/webpack-worker/samples/plotly/blog.md

 )
 ```

 You'll notice that this module doesn't export anything.
-That's because WebWorkers run in an isolated thread - this module is the entry point for the WebWorker.
+That's because WebWorkers run in an isolated thread - this module is the entry point for the WebWorker. `webpack-worker` handles the low level communication for you.
 We'll talk about how to use webpack to create a bundle for this a little bit later.

 ## Consuming Our Worker